peter88213/nvhelp-de/source/export_menu.rst

 -  With *Writer*, you can split sections by inserting headings or a section divider:

-   -  *Heading 1* → Neu part title.
+   -  *Heading 1* → Neu part Titel.
 Optionally, you can add a description, separated by ``|``.
-   -  *Heading 2* → Neu chapter title.
+   -  *Heading 2* → Neu chapter Titel.
 Optionally, you can add a description, separated by ``|``.
    -  ``###`` → Abschnitt divider.
-Optionally, you can append the section title to the section divider.
+Optionally, you can append the section Titel to the section divider.
 You can also add a description, separated by ``|``.

    .. important::